josephsl/wintenApps/readme.md

 * NVDA will no longer announce graphing calculator screen message twice.

 ## Cortana

-Most items are applicable when using Cortana Conversations (Windows 10 2004 and later).

 * Textual responses from Cortana are announced in most situations.
 * NVDA will be silent when talking to Cortana via voice.